Par For Cinderella Excerpt

 “Of course I was.
 Don’t you ever worry about women chasing you for your money?
 Now that you’ve made your millions?”

 When Ian grimaced, he looked fearsome.
 Ian MacVicar, laird of his Scottish clan, stood six foot five—even taller than Aidan’s friend Rhett Buchanan—and looked like a throwback from the Vikings of old with his longish hair and curls the color of Williamsburg bricks.
-Packaged with a frame that made men wince and women stare.
-Shoulders wide enough to fill a doorway.
+Packaged with a frame that made men wince and women stare, and shoulders wide enough to fill a doorway.

 “Och, between my three older sisters, there’s six nephews plus the demon twins.
 Enough to oversee most of my pubs.”
 Ian took a long pull on his beer.